Tomosius/P2-HangMan/README.md

 This function logs player actions, including the current game's progress and outcome.

 ### contactForm
-**contact** hyperlink clicked in NAV section will triger function **contactForm**, which will initiate other functions to change layout of page feedback or inquiries.
+**contact** hyperlink clicked in NAV section will trigger function **contactForm**, which will initiate other functions to change the layout of page feedback or inquiries.
 ### createForm
-This function creates the contact form elements, where player can fill details and post them.
+This function creates the contact form elements, where the player can fill details and post them.

 ### rearrangeNavigation
 This function rearranges navigation links based on the current page.
 Button **Contact** becomes **Home** page and will be moved to left